NikhilSharma03/DevMind/README.md

 </div>

-- DevMind is a platform for developers to share ideas and thoughts with developers all over the world
+<h1 align="center"> DevMind is a platform for developers to share ideas and thoughts with developers all over the world </h1>

 ## Tech Stack